JonathanM22/Amelia/README.md

 # Amelia
-A project I did for fun.
+A project where I tried to make a RC foam plane self level with a PID controller.